-- A prefix/suffix naming policy can be used to enforce fixed strings or Azure AD attributes at the beginning or end of a group name and its associated email address.
+- A prefix/suffix naming policy can be used to enforce fixed strings or Microsoft Entra attributes at the beginning or end of a group name and its associated email address.
 By doing this, you can ensure the inclusion of, for example, department names or regions in group names.

-- A blocked words policy can ensure that certain words, such as the names of executives, are not used in group names.
+- A blocked words policy can ensure that certain words, such as the names of executives, aren't used in group names.

 Naming policies are applied when groups are created from any of the group-connected services.

-If you decide to use naming policies for groups, see Microsoft 365 Groups naming policy.
+If you want to use naming policies for groups, see Microsoft 365 Groups naming policy.

 Group expiration policy

-You can specify an expiration period and any group that reaches the end of that period, and is not renewed, will be deleted.
+You can specify an expiration period and any group that reaches the end of that period, and isn't renewed, will be deleted.
 The expiration period begins when the group is created, or on the date it was last renewed.

 Once you set groups to expire: